ktaliaferro/gps-viewer/README.md

 ## Log File Requirements

-For the app to function, the logged flight data must have a "GPS" field with latitude and longitude values separated by a space.
-See the sample log file [SampleLog-2024-10-10-113001.csv](LOGS/SampleLog-2024-10-10-113001.csv).

-To keep load times reasonable and exclude test flights, log files are ignored if they are over 2 MB in size or have less than 60 seconds of data.
-These limits can be customized by editing [lib_config.lua](SCRIPTS/TOOLS/gpsViewer/lib_config.lua).
-To keep log files small, it is recommended to use a logging [interval](https://manual.edgetx.org/color-radios/model-settings/special-functions) of 1 second or longer in EdgeTX.
+Log files are ignored if they don't have a GPS field or are over 2 MB in size.
+This size limit can be increased by editing [lib_config.lua](SCRIPTS/TOOLS/gpsViewer/lib_config.lua), but this will result long indexing times in step 1 and poor responsiveness when viewing the plot in step 4 of the [Use](#use) section above.
+Instead, to keep log files small, it is recommended to use a logging frequency of 1 Hz or less in EdgeTX.